-Tightening the abdominal area, bringing the hips forward, and stretching out that rectus femoris.
-Once again, this is something that you can easily do anywhere quickly in the office in order to stretch out that hip flexor and counteract all the shortening that you have throughout the day from sitting, driving, and working at the office.
+Tighten your abdominal area, bringing your hips forward, and stretch out that rectus femoris.
+Once again, this is something that you can easily do anywhere to stretch out that hip flexor and counteract all the shortening that you have throughout the day from sitting, driving, and working at the office.

 There you go, Chris!
 That is a quick tip when it comes to why the hip flexors or how hip flexors can affect your back and why it’s important to loosen up those hip flexors and have good movement within those hip flexors.

 Rick Kaselj, MS